Colorectal cancer risk factors

 If you have had colorectal cancer, even though it has been completely removed, you are more likely to develop new cancers in other areas of the colon and rectum.
 The chances of this happening are greater if you had your first colorectal cancer when you were younger.

-Personal history of inflammatory bowel disease
+A personal history of inflammatory bowel disease

-Inflammatory bowel disease (IBD), which includes ulcerative colitis and Crohn's disease, is a condition in which the colon is inflamed over a long period of time.
+IBD is a condition in which the colon is inflamed over a long period of time.
 People who have had IBD for many years often develop dysplasia.
 Dysplasia is a term used to describe cells in the lining of the colon or rectum that look abnormal (but not like true cancer cells) when seen with a microscope.
 These cells can change into cancer over time.

 Inflammatory bowel disease is different from irritable bowel syndrome (IBS), which does not increase your risk for colorectal cancer.

-Family history of colorectal cancer or adenomatous polyps
+A family history of colorectal cancer or adenomatous polyps

 The reasons for the increased risk are not clear in all cases.
 Cancers can “run in the family” because of inherited genes, shared environmental factors, or some combination of these.